-Follow steps 1-10 at the start of section 4.1 before proceeding.
+Follow steps 1-10 in HemoSphere Swan-Ganz Module Cardiac Output Monitoring on page 74 before proceeding.
 To acquire EDV/RVEF parameters, a Swan-Ganz CCO catheter with RVEDV must be used.

-- 1 Attach the thermistor 1 and thermal filament 2 Swan-Ganz volumetric catheter connections (figure 4-1) to the patient CCO cable. - 2 Verify that the catheter is properly inserted into the patient. - 3 Connect one end of the ECG interface cable to the rear panel of the HemoSphere advanced monitor and the other end to the bedside monitor's ECG signal output. - 4 Touch the start monitoring icon to begin CO/EDV monitoring. - 5 A countdown clock will appear on the stop monitoring icon to indicate the time until the first CO/EDV value.
-After approximately 5 to 12 minutes, when sufficient data has been obtained, an EDV and/or RVEF value will appear in the configured parameter tile(s). - 6 The time until the next CO measurement is displayed on the information bar.
-For longer time spans between calculations, select STAT parameters (sCO, sEDV, and sRVEF) as key parameters. sCO, sEDV, and sRVEF are fast estimates of CO, EDV, and RVEF. - 7 Touch the stop monitoring icon to stop CO/EDV monitoring.
+- 1. Attach the thermistor (1) and thermal filament (2) Swan-Ganz volumetric catheter connections (Figure 4-1 on page 74) to the patient CCO cable. - Verify that the catheter is properly inserted into the patient. - 3.
+Connect one end of the ECG interface cable to the rear panel of the HemoSphere advanced monitor and the other end to the bedside monitor's ECG signal output. - 4.
+Touch the start monitoring icon start to begin CO/EDV monitoring. - 5.
+A countdown clock will appear on the stop monitoring icon confidence to indicate the time until the first CO/EDV value.
+After approximately 5 to 12 minutes, when sufficient data has been obtained, an EDV and/or RVEF value will appear in the configured parameter tile(s). - 6.
+The time until the next CO measurement is displayed on the information bar.
+For longer time spans between calculations, select STAT parameters (sCO, sEDV, and sRVEF) as key parameters. sCO, sEDV, and sRVEF are fast estimates of CO, EDV, and RVEF. - 7.
+Touch the stop monitoring icon to stop CO/EDV monitoring.